FlavScents AInsights Entry: Ethyl Vanillin (CAS: 121-32-4)

 4. Use in Flavors

-Ethyl vanillin is extensively used in flavor formulations, particularly in the confectionery, bakery, and dairy industries.
-It serves as a primary vanilla note and is often used in combination with vanillin to create a more complex vanilla profile.
-Typical use levels in finished products range from 5 to 50 ppm, with higher concentrations used in applications requiring a pronounced vanilla character.
-Ethyl vanillin is stable under heat and acidic conditions, making it suitable for a wide range of food products.
+Ethyl vanillin is widely used in various flavor categories, including bakery, confectionery, dairy, and beverages.
+It serves as a primary vanilla note or as a modifier to enhance the complexity of vanilla flavors.
+Typical use levels in finished products range from 1 to 20 ppm, with higher concentrations used in applications requiring a pronounced vanilla character.
+Ethyl vanillin is stable under heat and acidic conditions, making it suitable for a wide range of food applications.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature